Iamtsquare07/iamtsquare07/README.md

 I am Victor, a full-stack web developer and blockchain developer.

 Some interesting things about me;
-- 📚 Always open to new knowledge, I believe that it's the only way to achieve excellence.
+- 📚 Always open to new knowledge, I believe it's the only way to achieve excellence.
 - 🕶️ Loves to work in dark mode😎
 - ✊ Open to collaboration on any web or blockchain projects.
 - ⭐ Always curious to learn more.